ArthurSonzogni/chromiumos-platform2/diagnostics/docs/event_supportability.md

 [hw_topology.star](https://chromium.googlesource.com/chromiumos/config/+/refs/heads/main/util/hw_topology.star)
 to set it up.

-### Hdmi
+### External Display

-It's supported only when `has-hdmi` is explicitly configured as "true".
+Currently the External Display event only supports detecting event based on HDMI input.
+Therefore the event is supported only when `has-hdmi` is explicitly configured as "true".

 You can run the following commands on your DUT:
 1. `cros_config /hardware-properties has-hdmi` This is helpful to understand what the value of `has-hdmi` is.
-2. `cros-health-tool event --category=hdmi --check_supported` Use this
+2. `cros-health-tool event --category=external_display --check_supported` Use this
    to see if healthd reports the correct support status.

 To configure `has-hdmi` in Boxster, you can use `create_hdmi` function defined